FEATURE-Flush with orders, aerospace industry retools for future

 Boeing’s factory overhauls include even tiny parts.
 Plastic zip-ties that hold bundles of wire together on the 737, for example, were replaced with tape to eliminate chafing and speed installation of the bundles, saving production time and the need for costly repairs if the wire insulation is damaged.

-Airbus uses stationary lines, with most jets assembled four abreast in parallel bays, to avoid stopping production if a problem halts a line.
+Airbus uses stationary lines, with most jets assembled four abreast in parallel bays, to avoid halting production if a problem halts a line.

 The company focuses on doing as many tasks as possible at the same time, a strategy that has cut assembly time 30 percent.